 Notes: The estimation is for the full sample.
 The dependent variable is ln⁡(Ci,t)-ln⁡(Ci,t-1).
 Standard errors are in brackets and clustered at country level. *, **, and *** are for statistical significance at 10%, 5% and 1% respectively.
 The results displayed for average temperature are for cumulated effects over 22 days.
-The model includes country-by-day fixed effects (e.g. UK, 6th April, 2020) and area-by-week fixed effects (London, 5th–11th April, 2020).
+The model includes country-by-day fixed effects (e.g. UK, April 6th, 2020) and area-by-week fixed effects (London, April 5th–11th, 2020).

 Model dynamics.
 We change the number of lags below.
-The effect of temperature tends to grow with the number of lags included in the model.
-This is probably because fewer infections in the past leads to even fewer infections today.
-Good weather conditions areshould have an accumulative effect on increasing the number of coronavirus cases.
+The effect of temperature tends to increase with the number of lags included in the model.
+This might be due to fewer infections leading to fewer infections today.
+Weather conditions that are favourable for transmission of the virus should have an accumulative effect on increasing the growth rate of coronavirus cases.

+We also ran tests where, in addition to the lags, we include leaded values(t+n) in the regressions,.
+In line with expectations, the introduced leads do not convey a consistent picture, with the linearized coefficients varying greatly in magnitude and sign.

 Appendix Table A5: Alternative number of day lags